ekhadley/zigpres/README.md

 - `std.heap.FixedBufferAllocator`: Does not use the heap, allocates to a fixed buffer.
 - `std.heap.GeneralPurposeAllocator`: Zig's general purpose allocator.
 Designed to be safe and fast.
 Checks for use of freed memory, memory leaks, etc.
 - `std.heap.c_allocator`: For those who like to live dangerously: extremely fast, but with essentially 0 safety checks.
--`std.heap.ArenaAllocator()`: Takes another allocator as argument, and can use it to make multiple instances of that given allocator type.
+- `std.heap.ArenaAllocator()`: Takes another allocator as argument, and can use it to make multiple instances of that given allocator type.
 The Arena allocator is able to free all memory allocated by its children with one call.

 Freeing and writing a string with the `GeneralPurposeAllocator` looks like this:
 ```zig